 This Literature-based course concentrates on all the critical language skills: reading, writing, speaking, listening and viewing as defined through state and national standards.
 The instructional emphasis focuses on analysis, critical thinking, oral and written communication, and vocabulary.
 Students will analyze a variety of works in fiction, non-fiction, poetry and drama.
 The course includes a research project.
-Students will take the state required End of Course exam with the completion of this course.
 Students will have the opportunity to earn both their required 9th grade high school English credit and an additional elective credit in this two period class.